 6.3.1 Payment Types and Fixed-Fees.
 The parties will recognize the following (5) types of payments for this Contract:

-(a) Payments for BAS System License Fees
+(a) Payments for Licensed Program License Fees

 These payments are for Contractor’s license fees for the Licensed Programs.